Tyrrrz/Tyrrrz.me/data/blog/refactoring-using-partial-classes/Post.md

   - 'csharp'
 ---

-As our code grows, we regularly find ourselves seeking new ways to keep it well structured and organized.
+As our code grows, we regularly find ourselves seeking new ways to keep it well-structured and organized.
 Systematic refactoring is a necessity but often doesn't come very easily.

 One of the challenges we often face is deciding how to group different parts of a bigger class together.
 Even with a good degree of separation, sometimes we end up with classes that might be a bit too much to reason about.

 From the earliest versions of the language, C# provided a construct called [regions](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-region).
-Although it can be helpful when trying to organize code, most seem to agree that using regions is [generally an anti-pattern](https://softwareengineering.stackexchange.com/questions/53086/are-regions-an-antipattern-or-code-smell).
+Although it can be helpful when trying to organize code, most seem to agree that using regions is [generally an antipattern](https://softwareengineering.stackexchange.com/questions/53086/are-regions-an-antipattern-or-code-smell).
 Even if their usage can be justified, their benefits often come at a rather steep cost in terms of readability.

 I do believe that being able to group code to form logical blocks is useful, however I agree that regions cause more problems than they solve.
 For that reason, I've been actively using _partial classes_ instead, which in many ways can be used for a similar purpose without suffering from the same drawbacks.

 [Partial classes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) is a C# feature that lets you split the definition of a type into multiple parts, each potentially in its own file.
-During the build, compiler collects all of the parts and combines them together to produce a single class, as if it was defined in one place.
+During the build, compiler collects all the parts and combines them together to produce a single class, as if it was defined in one place.
 It's enabled by adding the `partial` keyword in the definition.

 In this article I will show you how I typically utilize partial classes when refactoring my own code.

 ## Extracting static members

 One thing that I like to do nearly all the time is separate static properties and methods from the rest of the class.
-That might seem like an arbitrary criteria, but I find it makes sense because we do reason about static and non-static members in different ways.
+That might seem like an arbitrary criterion, but I find it makes sense because we do reason about static and non-static members in different ways.

 Let's have a look at an example.
 Imagine we're working on an abstraction called `PartitionedTextWriter` that implements the _rolling file_ concept -- it acts as a streaming text writer that automatically switches to a new file after reaching a certain character threshold in the previous one.